sec-bit/mle-pcs/final-report.md

 with degree less than $N$, where $\lambda \leftarrow \mathbb{F}_q$ is a random number sent by the Verifier.
 The Prover first encodes $f^{(0)}(X)$ on $H$ using Reed-Solomon, commits to the encoded vector using a Merkle Tree, and then the Prover and Verifier proceed with the FRI protocol.
 In the Query phase of the protocol, if leaf nodes on the Merkle Tree need to be opened, the Prover must send the corresponding Merkle Paths as proof.

 Protocols using Merkle Trees as commitment schemes have the following characteristics:
-- Do not require trusted setup
+- Do not require trusted setup.
-- Commitment computation mainly relies on hash operations, which has less computational overhead compared to KZG10 which requires operations on elliptic curves
+- Commitment computation mainly relies on hash, which has less computational overhead compared to KZG10 since KZG10 requires operations on elliptic curves.
-- Due to the need to send Merkle Paths during the proof process, the proof size is often larger than KZG10
+- Prover needs to send Merkle Paths during the proof process, making the proof size larger than KZG10 in most cases.

 #### Pedersen Commitment